muratk3n/thirdwave/en/README.md

 ---

+Bama admin deported over 2 mil immigrants so I guess they did some 'Si, se puede!' in tune with CC?

+---

 Carlson, *Ship of Fools*: "Chavez led the legendary Delano grape strike, which lasted for five years and inspired college students across the country to wear 'Boycott Grapes' pins.